ygdes/ULSR_demo/docs/info.md

 * inject a '0' bit in the chain : pulse SD, pulse SC.
 * Capture : RESET then pulse SC 4 times
 * Update : pulse SD 4 times

 A more elaborate protocol can be designed on top of this, for example: addressing specific registers by counting the number of bits injected.
 Let your imagination go wild!

 ## How to test

 Use some Arduino for example, and play with the SD/SC signals.
-A sketch will be provided someday, transcribing the code in ```test/test.py```
+About 1us between each bit toggle is a good ballpark.
+An Arduino sketch will be provided someday, transcribing the code in ```test/test.py```

 5 leftover pins are connected to a Full Adder that you can test it with the scan chain through external wires.
 Have fun injecting errors to see if the scan chain can detect them!